 - Wire transfers through a Bank – 3% to 7%

 - PayPal – 6% to 8%

-- International Money Transfer Companies like TorFX – 0.5% – 2% (variable on the amount and currencies involved + there may be some fixed fees for other services)
+- International Money Transfer Services like TorFX – 0.5% – 2% (variable on the amount and currencies involved)

 TorFX does not hide any costs, however it is important to note that banks at both ends can charge fees.